Lumielulu/Lumielulu/README.md

 ## 𖦹 ׂ 𓈒 🥞 ／ ⋆ ۪ About Me

-I'm a **Full Stack Junior Developer** passionate about creating apps and tools inspired by my favorite games—especially anything related to Hatsune Miku!
+Self-taught developer passionate about creating apps and tools inspired by my favorite games—especially anything related to Hatsune Miku!
 Currently, I'm building my very first open-source wiki app: **Project Sekai Wiki**, using **React** (front end) and **Django + PostgreSQL** (back end).
 My dream is to make a space for fellow fans to explore, contribute, and celebrate the world of Hatsune Miku!

 ---